Saint Patrick’s Day - Planeta.com

 Questions

 - Sláinte!
-What are your favorite words in Gaeilge?
+What are your favorite words in Irish?
 We’re making a list.

 - RTE fans, what are your favorite programs?